kubow/vcf_editor/README.md

 ## To do

-- seznam nezobrazuje prijmeni, opravit
+- pri save pouzit quoted printable konverzi
 - save dokoncit

 ## Resources (backup for now)